abtion/guidelines/career/ladder.md

 #### Impactful
 - [ ] Capable of providing support for their area, including systems they are not familiar with.
+- [ ] Understands and can provide a high-level overview of the current milestone of a project.
+- [ ] Focuses on building strong relationships with their team, direct manager, and project manager/product owner.
+- [ ] Identifies unclear requirements and reaches out to relevant stakeholders to clarify issues.
+- [ ] Reliably do what they say they will, and communicates promptly if an issue arises.
+- [ ] Requires minimal guidance from seniors and can help unblock juniors when necessary.

 #### Simple
 - [ ] Creates simple method / functions that most static code analysers would accept.